asbjornenge/asbjornenge.github.com/wwc/skydocking_your_host.md

 	;; ANSWER SECTION:
 	elasticsearch.dev.domain.com.
 20	IN	A	10.2.0.7

 ✌(-‿-)✌ ...
-Now, hopefull that will be it for you and your all set to curl containers from the comforts of your host terminal.
-I had one last issue to solve...
+Now, hopefull that will be it for you and you're all set to curl containers from the comforts of your host terminal.
+I however, had one more issue to solve...

 	$> curl elasticsearch.dev.domain.com:9200
 	curl: (6) Could not resolve host: elasticsearch.dev.domain.com # w00000000t???

+### OSX weirdness

 Apparently OSX is rather weird in how it handles DNS. **dig**, **host**, etc. can resolve the host just fine, but other tools like **curl** and even **ping** does not obey resolv.conf.
 I eventually stumbled across the issue and found [this](https://github.com/michthom/AlwaysAppendSearchDomains) script that apparently solves it for most people.
 It didn't help.
 I'm on Maverics btw.
 Eventually I added the DNS server via OSX [network preferences](http://support.apple.com/kb/PH14159) which did the trick.